 (2) It is preferable that, in the first instance at least, complaints and allegations are dealt with at the College level.
 However, if circumstances make this difficult or not possible, the adviser will suggest other approaches.

-(3) If the complaint cannot be handled to everyone’s satisfaction at the College level, a formal complaint or allegation must be made in writing to the Senior Deputy Vice-Chancellor, either directly by the original complainant or by the College Dean.
+(3) If the complaint cannot be handled to everyone’s satisfaction at the College level, a formal complaint or allegation must be made in writing to the Provost, either directly by the original complainant or by the College Dean.

-(4) The Senior Deputy Vice-Chancellor must advise the Vice-Chancellor whether a prima facie case exists, and how to proceed.
+(4) The Provost must advise the Vice-Chancellor whether a prima facie case exists, and how to proceed.
 Options include:

 dismissing the allegations;